 “It is hard for me to look at any color in the world and not think of the intentions behind it.“

 Alteronce Gumby graduated from Yale University's MFA program where he was awarded the Robert Reed Memorial Scholarship.
 He holds a BFA from Hunter College, New York and completed a one year-long residency as the Harriet Hale Woolley scholar at the Fondation des États-Unis in Paris, France (2017).
 He was granted the AAF/Seebacher Prize for Fine Arts as well as the Dumfries House Residency, Ayrshire, Scotland in 2015.
-Gumby’s work has been featured in solo exhibitions at Parrash Heijnen, Los Angeles, Long Gallery, New York and the Fondation des États-Unis, Paris.
-He lives and works in New York, NY, US.
+Gumby’s work has been featured in solo exhibitions at Parrash Heijnen, Los Angeles, at False Flag and Charles Moffett gallery, both in New York, and the Fondation des États-Unis, Paris.
+He lives and works in New York, US.